apptainer/apptainer-userdocs/cgroups.rst

 .. note::

-   {Singularity} does not currently support applying native cgroups v2 ``unified`` resource limit specifications.
+   {Project} does not currently support applying native cgroups v2 ``unified`` resource limit specifications.
 Use the cgroups v1 limits, which will be translated to v2 format when applied on a cgroups v2 system.